hashicorp/terraform-provider-aws/website/docs/r/appmesh_gateway_route.html.markdown

 * `header` - (Optional) Client request headers to match on.
 * `hostname` - (Optional) Host name to match on.
+* `path` - (Optional) Client request path to match on.
+* `port` - (Optional) The port number to match from the request.
-* `prefix` - (Required) Path to match requests with.
+* `prefix` - (Optional) Path to match requests with.
 This parameter must always start with `/`, which by itself matches all requests to the virtual service name.
-* `port` - (Optional) The port number to match from the request.

 The `header` object supports the following: